 Once you’ve decided that there are no other solutions, and have made the decision to find a new home for your pet, there are several options to consider.

-First, notify trusted friends, relatives, neighbors and co-workers that you need to find a new home for your pet.
-More often than not, this type of networking can have very positive results.
-Plus, you may even get to visit on occasion if you find your pet a new home within your social network.
+First, notify friends, relatives, neighbors and co-workers that you need to find a new home for your pet.
+This type of networking can have very positive results.

 2. Rehoming Your Pet

-No one knows your pet better than you.
-As the pet’s owner, you know its likes, dislikes, interests and temperament better than anyone else, and therefore you have a greater chance of finding a successful rehoming arrangement than anyone else.
-By making a determined effort to find your pet a new home, not only will you be giving it a better future—you’ll also be creating a future for another animal by leaving a spot open at our shelter.
+As the pet’s owner, you have the best chance of finding your pet a new home.
+By making a determined effort and not surrendering to our shelter, you’ll also be creating a future for another animal by leaving a spot open at our shelter.

 Ways to rehome your pet on your own:

 - Post an ad/adoption profile on our Community Pets page by clicking here.